-Undertaker, who played the role of resident locker room leader for many years, was often the bridge between talent and Vince McMahon himself.
+Undertaker, who played the resident locker room leader’s role for many years, was often the bridge between talent and Vince McMahon himself.
 A year before Shawn Michaels was pitted against Steve Austin, Michaels pulled out of a planned loss to Bret Hart at WrestleMania 13 due to an injury (which some believe he faked).
 As a result, The Undertaker was growing tired of seeing Shawn Michaels mess around with business.

 Shawn Michaels Loses His Smile